ayezinhtun/1cng-protal-user-guide/docs/Compute/Guides For Apache CloudStack/Connect With RDP.md

 title: Connect With RDP
 ---

-## <span style={{ color: '#003366' }}>Accessing Windows VMs via RDP Using Stack Console</span>
+## <span style={{ color: '#003366' }}>Accessing Windows VMs via RDP Using 1CNG</span>

 **Remote Desktop Protocol (RDP)** enables you to securely connect to and manage your Windows Virtual Machine (VM) remotely.
-This guide provides a step-by-step process to access your Windows VM via RDP using Stack Console by retrieving the necessary credentials and establishing a secure connection.
+This guide provides a step-by-step process to access your Windows VM via RDP using 1CNG by retrieving the necessary credentials and establishing a secure connection.

 ----